kevinolega/callcentertrainingtips/_posts/2016-11-13-random-questions.md

 Feel free to do so.

-### How to answer sales related call center interview questions.
+### How to answer sales-related call center interview questions.

-Sales is a problem solving exercise.
+Sales is a problem-solving exercise.

-The process to selling successfully is similar with the steps highlighted in the problem solving section.
+The process to selling successfully is similar with the steps highlighted in the problem-solving section.

-Here's how to answer sales related call center inteview questions.
+Here's how to answer sales-related call center interview questions.

 1. Who is the buyer?
 2. What are you selling?